gitter-badger/borges/README.md

 ```sh
 npm run dev
 ```
+this starts the example server that's located in the `dev/` directory.

-or, when you're editing the UI files and want it to restart when changes happen:
+When you're editing the UI files and want it to restart when changes happen:
 ```sh
 gulp --watch
 ```
 provided you have `gulp` installed.
+This will rebuild the frontend files as well as restart the server any time something has changed.

 ### License